OpenCSR/opencsr/README.md

 This readme will describe how to use and install the OpenCSR software suite.

+## Using the terminal

+- Open the terminal
+- Change to opencsr directory
+  - `cd path/to/opencsr`

 ## GIT

 - To add a file for commit, use `git add <filename>`